Code Enforcement Defense

 • Municipal court matters involving ongoing compliance deadlines

-How the firm approaches the case.
+How the firm approaches the matter.

 The objective is not simply to respond to the citation.
 The objective is to understand the full enforcement posture and determine the most effective path to protect the client’s property, business, timeline, and legal position.